-The main objective of this course is to introduce students to the relationship between the theories and methods used to study Politics, and to explore how the notion of methodology fits into this relationship.
+The main objective of this course is to introduce students to the relationship between the theories and methods used to study international politics, and to explore how the notion of methodology fits into this relationship.
 In short, this course will provide you with a basic knowledge of research methods in order for you to understand epistemological and ontological concerns scholars have, and to appreciate different methodological factions that developed in Politics.
 It also familiarises you with practical skills, such as research design, data collection and analysis, and with research ethic to allow you to conduct research projects and also to read and evaluate research papers critically.

-To explore the relationship between theories and methods, and key concepts relating to both;
+1) understand the relationship between theories and methods, and key concepts relating to both;

-To enable students to think critically about methodological distinctions and their relevance for research related to studying Politics;
+2) able to think critically about methodological distinctions and their relevance for research related to studying Politics;

-To explore the relevance of different theoretical and methodological approaches to specific research questions and practices of research;
+3) recognise the relevance of different theoretical and methodological approaches to specific research questions and practices of research;

 David Marsh and Gerry Stoker (2010) Theory and Methods in Political Science (Political Analysis), Basingstoke: Palgrave